Meet The Costume Designer

 A key part of the role, every costume designer has their unique approach to researching: Googling, people watching, reading, collecting vintage images, studying the construction of vintage clothing design, visiting libraries and museums, and so much more.

-Costume Designer, Shawna Trpcic, known for dozens of projects, including The Mandalorian, explains the importance process of her research:
+Costume Designer, Shawna Trpcic, known for dozens of projects, including Firefly and The Mandalorian, explains the importance process of her research:

 "[I] thoroughly research the character.
 Once you know the truth, then you can bring your own creative bent to it.
 To make it larger than life, to make it entertaining.
 But I think it’s so important to start with the truth.
 I knew this one guy who wore a cap, and the way he would fiddle with the brim, it was slightly stained from his hand oils constantly touching it and adjusting it.
 Those little details you can’t just make up, you need to research it; study the character."